THREE ASPECTS OF CHRIST IN US

 For you have been born again, not of perishable seed, but of imperishable, through the living and enduring word of God.
 (I Peter 1:23)

-The current doctrine of “once saved always saved” is one of the most unscriptural, destructive teachings ever to appear on the Christian scene.
+The current doctrine of “once saved, always saved” is one of the most unscriptural and destructive teachings ever to appear on the Christian scene.
 The New Testament is against this doctrine in no uncertain terms!

 It is no small matter to have Christ formed in us and then brought to full term: